sh-dv/hat.sh/docs/docs.md

 ### File Encryption

-1. Open hat.sh
+1. Open hat.sh.
-2. Navigate to the Encryption panel
+2. Navigate to the Encryption panel.
-3. Drag & Drop or Select the file that you wish to encrypt
+3. Drag & Drop or Select the file that you wish to encrypt.
-4. Enter the encryption password
+4. Choose encryption method and enter the password/keys.
-5. Download the encrypted file
+5. Download the encrypted file.

 > You should always use a strong password!

+> Never share your private key to anyone!
+Only public keys should be exchanged.

 ### File Decryption

-1. Open hat.sh
+1. Open hat.sh.
-2. Navigate to the Decryption panel
+2. Navigate to the Decryption panel.
-3. Drag & Drop or Select the file that you wish to decrypt
+3. Drag & Drop or Select the file that you wish to decrypt.
-4. Enter the decryption password
+4. Enter the decryption password/keys.
-5. Download the decrypted file
+5. Download the decrypted file.

 <br>